Atlas-OS/Atlas/docs/nanazip-store-probe.md

 requires inspection before another installer is started.
 Stopping the client does not prove that the Store service cancelled the operation.
 The probe never runs download fallbacks itself or removes installed applications.
+The wrapper exits with code 2 for unsuccessful/uncertain results, including preflight failures.
+It exits successfully for lookup, installation or an already provisioned package.

 ## Evidence and release gate